 The Officer will make the individual aware of the consequences for refusing a breath test.
 The consequences for refusing to consent to a breath test are, year long license suspension and 18-month license suspension for a second or subsequent refusal.
 In addition, the fact that they refused a breath test can be used against them in Court.
 If they have refused before, and this is a second or subsequent refusal, they are committing a Misdemeanor, an additional Misdemeanor once they are charged for refusing to take a breath test.

 Questions a Person May Have and Questions an Officer May Ask

-Drivers can get a lawyer for a West Palm Beach bond hearing, however, typically there are no bond hearings for a DUI.
-Most people arrested for a DUI in West Palm Beach, whether it is a first offense or a third or fourth offense, are released within eight hours of being taken into custody unless there is an accident with an injury or the police officer who arrested that person thinks that they might be a flight risk.
-Another exception to getting a bond hearing is if a person is an out-of-area resident or non-resident of the state, and the police suspect the person may not return, they can request something like a $500 bond.
+Drivers can get a Lawyer for a bond hearing, however, typically there are no bond hearings for a DUI.
+Most people arrested for a DUI in West Palm Beach, whether it is a first offense or a third or fourth offense, are released within eight hours of being taken into custody unless there is an accident with an injury or the Police Officer who arrested that person thinks that they might be a flight risk.
+Another exception to getting a bond hearing is if a person is an out-of-area resident or non-resident of the state, and the Police suspect the person may not return, they can request something like a $500 bond.

 When Should a Person Contact a Lawyer

 An individual should contact an Attorney for a DUI case within 24 hours of being released from the Jail.
 They do not have to call right away, the DUI arrest procedure in West Palm Beach can be strenuous, so an individual can go home, and get a good night’s sleep, take a shower, and think about what happened to them the night before.

 That being said, individual should contact an Attorney certainly within 24 hours so that one can start working on the investigation while it is fresh and also to preserve their rights as it relates to their driver’s license.
 Whether they took a breath test and blew over the legal limit, or whether they refused to take a breath test, there are consequences that follow immediately after a DUI arrest.